DC Trail Ranger

-WABA’s Trail Ranger program is putting a fresh set of eyes on DC area trails to support and encourage a growing community of trail users.
-The program is made possible through a grant from the District Department of Transportation’s Urban Forestry Administration.
+WABA’s Trail Ranger program is putting a regular set of eyes on DC area trails to support and encourage a growing community of trail users.
+The program is made possible through a grant from the District Department of Transportation’s Urban Forestry Division.

 What is a Trail Ranger?

-Trail Rangers are a consistent and helpful presence on DC’s mixed use, paved trails, charged with assisting trail users, improving trail conditions, and working with city agencies to keep the trails clean, bright, and clear of obstacles.
-They pull trailers stocked with tools and are eager to help patch a flat, provide a quick fix, dish out maps and directions, or clear up glass and debris before it causes trouble.
-Their presence means a quick response to downed limbs, less ducking around branches, and more reasons to enjoy the area’s trail network.
+Trail Rangers are a consistent and helpful presence on DC’s mixed use, paved trails, charged with assisting trail users, improving trail conditions, and working with local agencies to keep the trails clean, bright, and clear of obstacles.
+We are stocked with tools and are eager to help patch a flat, provide a quick fix, dish out maps and directions, or clear up glass and debris before it causes trouble.
+Program presence means a quick response to downed limbs, less ducking around branches, and more reasons to enjoy the area’s trail network.

-The team is out on trail daily April to October, but we cannot do it alone.
+The team is out on trail daily but we cannot do it alone.
 Be a part of making DC’s trails better for all.

 Join the team for a day and expand our capacity while learning more about the trails!
 Trail Ranger volunteer orientation required.
 Learn more and signup below:

-2nd Friday Coffee Hour: On the second Friday of every month, leave for work a bit early and join us for a cup of coffee and a chat with MBT regulars at the pocket park at 4th and S St NE 7:30 am – 9:30 am.
+2nd Friday Coffee Hour: [On hold due to COVID-19] On the second Friday of every month, leave for work a bit early and join us for a cup of coffee and a chat with MBT regulars at the pocket park at 4th and S St NE 7:30 am – 9:30 am.